aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/200-lab-07-session-manager/_index.md

 1. For **EnvironmentType** select the different environment than is listed.
 For example if you have **Dev** selected, choose **Test** and click **Next**.
 {{%notice note %}}
 For System Manager to work, the instance need to meet following conditions:
-  \- **Access to the internet or a VPC Endpoint.** \
+  \- **Access to the internet, or a VPC Endpoint.** \
   \- **Role attached with correct permission.** \
 By changing the environment, instance will be stopped and started again.
-This will help to start `ssm-agent` which may have timed-out as the role wasn't attached in previous lab.
+This will help to start `ssm-agent` which may have timed-out as the role wasn't attached in a previous lab.
 {{% /notice %}}

 1. You can leave **Configure stack options** default, click **Next**.